 Headache Hill is located in the western portion of the park, just south of the popular Crooked Run Campground.
 This hill offers incredible views over the forested Allegheny Mountains along with some nice views of Glendale Lake.

 Read on to find out everything you need to know to visit.

 Prince Gallitzin State Park is a 6,000-acre park that was created in 1965 with the goal of creating the “largest and most complete” state park in PA.
 And, while it was never the largest park in the state, it’s quite a nice size and features many fun spots to visit.

 The park was named for Prince Demetrius Augustine Gallitzin, also known as the Apostle of the Alleghenies.
 Gallitzin gave up a life of nobility in Russia to become a priest after he came to the United States in 1792.

-Gallitzin set up the settlement of Loretto, which was the first English-speaking Catholic mission west of the Alleghenies.
+Gallitzin set up the settlement of Loretto (where he is buried today), which was the first English-speaking Catholic mission west of the Alleghenies.
 To this day, Loretto still has a strong Catholic heritage, including a large monastery, the grave of Gallitzin, and Saint Francis University.